Zinal001/FactorioConfigEditor/README.md

 * modName   {string} - The name of the mod.
 * field     {string} - The name of the field.

-*Returns nill if the field or mod doesn't exist.
+*Returns nil if the field or mod doesn't exist.
 Otherwise the value of the field.*

 #### mod_exists(modName)
 ###### Check to see if a mod has added any configuration options